We are committed to making our website usable, regardless of your personal circumstances, location or technology arrangements.

 It will also enable people to access web content using many different devices - including a wide variety of assistive technologies and mobile technologies.

-In 2011 we achieved Level A compliance as per these guidelines.
-We are committed to maintaining and improving on that level of compliance.
-We aim to meet the W3C's Level AA (double A) as per Australian Government accessibility requirements.
-If you encounter any problems, please send us feedback.
+We are dedicated to maintaining and improving on our current level level of compliance.
+We are committed to meeting the W3C's Level AA (double A) as per Australian Government accessibility requirements.

-We have assistive technologies that students and staff can use.
+We have assistive technologies that students and staff can use as well as support service for students.

 - study advice